ALCOHOL AND OTHER DRUGS

 The Superintendent or designee shall inform school staff, students, and parents/guardians about early warning signs which may indicate alcohol and other drug use and about appropriate agencies offering intervention programs, counseling, referral, and other student assistance programs.

-The Board strongly encourages any student who is using alcohol or drugs to discuss the matter with his/her parent/guardian or with any staff member.
+The Board strongly encourages any student who is using alcohol or drugs to discuss the matter with their parent/guardian or with any staff member.
 Students who disclose their use of alcohol or other drugs when seeking help from an intervention or recovery program shall not be disciplined for such use.

 PERFORMANCE ENHANCEMENT SUBSTANCES